March 5, 2019

-Raghuram Rajan’s new book The Third Pillar provides an insightful framework on the relationship between the three pillars of modern society: federal governments, the marketplace and local communities.
-I’ll share my perspective on its application to our U.S. healthcare industry in an upcoming Market Corner Commentary.
-David W. Johnson
+Raghuram Rajan’s new book The Third Pillar provides an insightful framework for understanding the interconnected relationships between the three pillars of modern society: governments, the markets and local communities.
+An atrophied community pillar limits society’s ability to repair deeply rooted structural problems in education, healthcare,

 Everything changed when the researcher started giving one monkey grapes in exchange for the rocks.
 Grapes are a more desirable food for capuchin monkeys.
 With its primate sense of fairness violated, the other monkey went berserk – rattling the cage, pounding the floor and throwing cucumber slices back at the researcher.

 It is on this unbalanced world that noted political economist Raghuram Rajan aims his powerful analytic lens.
-Rajan, a University of Chicago professor, is the former Chief Economist at the International Monetary Fund and Governor of India’s central bank.
+Rajan, a professor at the University of Chicago Booth School of Business, is the former Chief Economist at the International Monetary Fund and Governor of India’s central bank.
 He is deeply disturbed by the populist movements from the right and left that are polarizing societies throughout the developed and developing worlds.